sampsyo/home/_drafts/bril.md

 * It is fast to get started working with the IL.
 * It is easy to mix and match components that work with the IL, including things that fellow students write.
 * The language has simple semantics without too many distractions.
-* The design is ruthlessly regular, i.e., everything in the language falls into a pretty small number of *kinds of things*.
+* The syntax is ruthlessly regular.

 Bril is different from other ILs because it ranks those goals above other, more typical goals for an IL: code size, compiler speed, and performance of the generated code.

-Aside from that invasion of priorities, Bril looks sorta like any other modern compiler IL.
+Aside from that invasion of priorities, Bril looks a lot like any other modern compiler IL.
-It's a self-contained, assembly-like, typed, instruction-based language.
+It's a assembly-like, typed, instruction-based [ANF][] language.
 There's a quote from [why the lucky stiff][why] where he introduces [Camping][], the original web microframework, as "a little white blood cell in the vein of Rails."
 If LLVM is an entire circulatory system, Bril is a single blood cell.